(Certified as true and complying with the provisions of The Associations Incorporations Act 2009.)

 c. subject to these Rules, the Regulations and the Act, has power to perform all such acts and things as appear to the Committee to be essential for the proper management of the business and affairs of the Association.

-(3) Subject to Section 23 of the Act, the Committee shall consist of not less than ten (10) persons all of whom must be voting members or a delegate of a voting member at the time of their nomination and election.
+3. Subject to Section 23 of the Act, the Committee shall consist of not less than ten (10) persons all of whom must be voting members at the time of their nomination and election.

 b. deal with delegations and authorities.

-(7) In the event of a casual vacancy occurring on the Committee the Committee may appoint a voting member or a voting member’s delegate to fill that vacancy and the member appointed shall hold office, subject to these Rules, until the conclusion of the Annual General Meeting next following the date of his appointment.
+7. In the event of a casual vacancy occurring on the Committee the Committee may appoint a voting member to fill that vacancy and the member appointed shall hold office, subject to these Rules, until the conclusion of the Annual General Meeting next following the date of their appointment.

 a.
-No member of the Committee shall be appointed to or attain any paid office of the Association whilst he/she is a member of the Committee save and except in the case of the Chairman.
+No member of the Committee shall be appointed to or attain any paid office of the Association whilst they are a member of the Committee save and except in the case of the Chairman.

 b.
 No member of the Committee shall directly or indirectly supply goods or services to the Association for reward where such goods or services can be satisfactorily obtained elsewhere at a similar cost.

 c.
-Any member of the Committee who has either directly or indirectly an interest in any contract or arrangement proposed to be made by the Association, shall disclose his/her interest at the first meeting of the Committee alter the acquisition of his/her interest.
+Any member of the Committee who has either directly or indirectly an interest in any contract or arrangement proposed to be made by the Association, shall disclose their interest at the first meeting of the Committee alter the acquisition of their interest.

 d.
 No member of the Committee shall remain present at any meeting of the Committee during any consideration of or discussion of, or the taking of any vote on any question with respect to any contract or arrangement in which he/she is interested as aforesaid.